Skip to main content

 The full Franchise Disclosure Document is delivered after the prequalification call.
 Federal rule requires a 14-day review before any binding action.
 The core economic terms in the 2026 FDD:

-- Initial investment: the figure disclosed in the current FDD all-in (Item 7).
-Covers franchise fee, build-out, equipment, opening inventory, training, and three months of working capital.
+• Initial investment: the all-in startup range disclosed in FDD Item 7 — build-out, equipment, opening inventory, training, and three months of working capital.

-- Royalty: an industry-competitive royalty, paid weekly via ACH.
+• Royalty: paid weekly on gross sales via ACH.

 Item 19 (financial performance representations) discloses fiscal-year 2025 gross sales, COGS, and gross profit for the two affiliate-owned Polar Tint shops in Las Vegas (Summerlin and Henderson).
 Those affiliate-shop figures are the operating-evidence baseline for franchisee projections.
 Your individual results will vary based on territory, marketing execution, lease economics, service mix, and operator effort — standard FTC caveats apply.